peroks/model/README.md

     use Peroks\Model\PropertyType;

     /**
-     * The GeoPoint model with altitue.
-The altitude is optional.
+     * The Travel model.
      *
-     * @property float $altitude The geo point altitude.
+     * @property GeoPoint $from Where the travel starts.
+     * @property GeoPoint $to Where the travel ends.
      */
     class Travel extends Model {